SOLID Principles in Rust: A Practical Guide

 Result<T, E>makes failure cases part of the contract

 Alright, enough philosophy.
+It is dogfight time!
 Let’s dive into each principle with real code.

 The Principle